DSACMS/dedupliFHIR/COMMUNITY_GUIDELINES.md

 Information on contributing to this repository is available in our [Contributing file](CONTRIBUTING.md).

-When participating in CMS open source community conversations and spaces, we ask individuals to follow the following guidelines:
+When participating in DeDupliFHIR open source community conversations and spaces, we ask individuals to follow the following guidelines:

 - When joining a conversation for the first time, please introduce yourself by providing a brief intro that includes:
   - your related organization (if applicable)